benrudolph/ascend.report/index.md

 ### Time of sending the messages

-We knew it took hours sometimes even a whole day to send bulk messages to hundreds of contacts.
-However we overlooked the fact that if we send the message at 6pm, many of the messages won’t be delivered until the wee hours of the morning.
+We knew it took hours (sometimes, even a whole day) to send bulk messages to hundreds of contacts.
+However we overlooked the fact that if we sent the bulk message at 6pm, many people wouldn't receive it until the wee hours of the morning.
 We received a few complaints about this and promptly decided that broadcast messages had to be sent in the morning or they’d have to be delayed until the next day.

 ### Usage guidelines

-We soon discovered there needed to be a human system in place for each organization to send SMS after the pilot was over.
+We soon discovered a need for establishing a human system for each organization to send SMS after the pilot was over.
 We didn't want everyone haphazardly sending messages, but we also didn't want one person to have absolute control over the system.
 Under these constraints, we came up with a plan that composed of:

 * __Focal point__ - This person was responsible for sending broadcasts and polls.
 S/he was also the person to receive message requests from others in the organization.
 * __Daily messenger__ - This person handled all the messages that were sent into the system on an individual basis.